pittcsc/pittcswiki/src/guides/zero-to-offer/overview.md

 We dive deep into the first two bullets in the [Building your Case](/zero-to-offer/building-your-case) section.

 Applying to companies involves mass online applications and it is common to apply to over 150 companies.
-For companies to apply to, use internship postings like [this repository](https://github.com/Pitt-CSC/Summer2021-Internships)!
+For companies to apply to, use internship postings like [this repository](https://github.com/Pitt-CSC/Summer2021-Internships) and [this repository for New Grad positions](https://github.com/owini/New-Grad-Positions-2023)!
 Here are a few things to note about applying.

 #### Ghosting